Pathways Planning and Supports

 • Funding (release time) to support transitions meetings between elementary and secondary teachers

-• Providing information and resources through email and web resources to educators to support Grade 8 students as they plan for their transition to secondary and beyond
+• Providing information and resources through email and web resources to educators to support Grade 8 students as they plan for their transition to secondary school and beyond

 • Grade 8 Open Houses and Information Nights for families